Skip to content

 Get a DFM-Reviewed Quote for Your Copper Part

 MakerStage machines all four copper alloys — C101, C110, C260, and C360.
-Upload your CAD file and our team will review geometry, flag features that drive cost on copper, and quote with material availability confirmed.
+Upload your CAD file and our team will review geometry, flag features that drive cost on copper, and include material availability in the quote review.

 Section 4 of 5